10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 1. On your iPhone, open Settings.

-3. Enter your passcode to confirm the reset, as prompted.
+3. Enter your passcode to confirm the reset, as prompted so you can confirm the device is tied to the correct account before you continue.

 Once your iPhone restarts, error 4013 should be fixed.